PlummersSoftwareLLC/NightDriverStrip/README.md

 1. Derive from `LEDStripEffect` (or an existing effect class) and the good stuff happens in the only important function, `Draw()`.
 Check out what the built in effects do, but in short you're basically drawing into an array of CRGB objects that each represent a 24-bit color triplet.
 Once you're done, the CRGB array is sent to the LEDs and you are asked for the next frame immediately.
 Your draw method should take somewhere around 30ms, ideally, and should `delay()` to sleep for the balance if it's quicker.
 You **can** draw repeatedly basically in a busy loop, but its not needed.
 2. Add an effect number `#define` for your effect class to `effects.h`.
 Each effect class needs only one effect number, and please make sure the number you choose is not already used by another effect class!
 More information about the link between an effect class and its associated effect number can be found in `effects.h`.
-3. Add your class to the effect list created in the `LoadEffectFactories()` function in `effectinitializers.cpp` (under your build configuration section, like `DEMO`).
+3. Add your class to the effect list created in the `LoadEffectFactories()` function in `effects.cpp` (under your build configuration section, like `DEMO`).
 The `ADD_EFFECT()` macro expects the effect number and type name of your new effect as parameters.
 Any additional parameters are passed to the effect's constructor when it's created.

 There is a global `EffectManager` instance that first creates the effect table from a JSON file on SPIFFS, if present.
 Then it adds any other effects that are registered in `LoadEffectFactories()` but not included in the JSON file.
 It then rotates amongst those effects at a rate controlled by `DEFAULT_EFFECT_INTERVAL`.
 Effects are not notified when they go active or not, they're just asked to draw when needed.